 The Symbol

 The symbol table is made up of symbols, which have a storage, type, and potential value.
-If the storage specifier is omitted, a variable becomes static in global scope and auto in a function while a function becomes extern, unless it has a body in which case is becomes static. r.
-Tonly difference between an auto or register symbol is that the address operator cannot be applied to an auto symbol only.
+If the storage specifier is omitted, a variable becomes static in global scope and auto in a function while a function becomes extern, unless it has a body in which case is becomes static.
+The register storage has been included for the sake of completeness.
+The only difference between an auto or register symbol is that the address operator cannot be applied to an auto symbol only.

 The Symbol class describes a variable, a value, a function, or a type specified with typedef.